ptec-hjg/kivitendo-docker/README.md

 As your kivitendo container is up now, you can go with this run-through to quickly get a working configuration.

-Point your browser to the ip of your linux box
+Point your browser to the ip of your docker host:
 ```bash
 http://<ip_of_your_linux_box>
 ```